mikelue/mikelue.github.io/README.md

 *Fab 2011 ~ Jul 2012(1 year and 6 months)*

 **Company Services: Online schemaless-database service(like AWS SimpleDB)**

+What I did:

+* Build data-warehousing service, which was on time-dimension.

 Worked on:
   1. Web site